top of page

 Italy: Lakes, Mountains, and Coastal Beauty

 Crossing into Italy, the landscape changes dramatically.
-The Italian Lakes region near Milan is breath taking, with crystal-clear waters surrounded by mountains.
+The Italian Lakes region near Milan is breathtaking, with crystal-clear waters surrounded by mountains.
 Continue south to the Adriatic coast, where you’ll board the ferry.
-Italian cuisine along the way is a highlight, so take time to savour regional dishes like risotto or fresh seafood.
+Italian cuisine along the way is a highlight, so take time to savor regional dishes like risotto or fresh seafood.

 Greece: From Mainland to Island Paradise